-Welcome to the website of the Institute for Electronics and Nanotechnology (IEN) at the Georgia Institute of Technology.
-IEN was established as an Interdisciplinary Research Institute (IRI) at Georgia Tech under the Executive Vice President for Research with the goals of supporting and connecting those doing basic and applied research in the areas of electronics and nanotechnology, enabling collaboration and interdisciplinary teaming across academic disciplines, and assisting in moving research results into real-world use.
+The Institute for Electronics and Nanotechnology (IEN) at Georgia Tech was established as an Interdisciplinary Research Institute (IRI) at Georgia Tech under the executive vice president for research with the goals of supporting and connecting those doing basic and applied research in the areas of electronics and nanotechnology, enabling collaboration and interdisciplinary teaming across academic disciplines, and assisting in moving research results into real-world use.
 In support of these goals, IEN’s vision is to enable research, development and deployment of nanotechnology and nanoscience solutions to challenges of global significance.

 More than 200 world-class faculty at Georgia Tech perform research in the areas of electronics and nanotechnology with expertise spanning from fundamental physics and materials science to complete systems and their applications, including: nanomaterials and structures; compound and next-generation semiconductors; processing and device fabrication; integrated electronics & photonics design; optoelectronic & photonic devices and systems; MEMS, NEMS, and sensors; bio-interfaces, biomedical devices and systems; high-speed electronics and wireless systems; system integration and packaging; and energy harvesting & storage.
 Nine active research centers and programs associated with IEN offer targeted and complementary research programs in the area of micro/nano-enabled electronics/photonics and welcome faculty and industry participation.